jensenr30/hot-reload-cpp-linux/README.md

-# Dynamic Library Example for Linux
+# Hot-Reloading C++ on Linux
-A simple program demonstrating loading a dynamic library on linux.
+A simple program demonstrating hot-reloading C++ code on linux.

+Check out [dynamic-link-cpp-linux](https://github.com/jensenr30/dynamic-link-cpp-linux) to see a simpler program demonstrating dynamic linking only.

 ## Build and Run